 Harmony Home and Hurricane Windsurfing offer lessons and rentals for those wanting to kayak or windsurf.
 There are also dive schools in the main town of Sihanoukville that will take you on dives one to two hours away by boat and often offer a pickup from Otres 1.
 For nightlife, there are several options.
 These include hanging around by Mushroom Point, going to JJ’s Playground, or checking out Otres Marketplace.

 Historically, Sihanoukville was the most well-known area for mainland beaches in Cambodia.
 Until recent years it also used to be the most popular.
-Unfortunately, recent reports from friends in Cambodia and other travel bloggers suggest extensive development has had a huge impact.
-The area is now just a big construction site for casinos and all-inclusive resorts.
-Andy and I will check this out later this year and report back.
+Unfortunately, extensive development has had a huge impact.
+The area is now designed to cater to Chinese tourists and is just a mass of 5-star hotels and casinos.

-Due to the current unattractive state of the mainland beaches in Sihanoukville I was only able to get two review.
-Please note I’m fairly sure these are from before the most recent wave of construction.
-It seems that the other mainland Sihanoukville beaches (Victory, Independence, Sokha, Hawaii, and Ocheateaul etc.) are no longer worth visiting.
+Due to the current unattractive state of the mainland beaches in Sihanoukville, I can’t give a recent review.
+However, in case you’re interested below is what two of the beaches were like before the most recent wave of construction.
+The other mainland Sihanoukville beaches (Victory, Independence, Sokha, Hawaii, Ocheateaul etc.) are no longer worth visiting.

 by My Simple Soujourn